usethesource/rascal-website/courses/Recipes/BasicProgramming/Visiting/Visiting.md

 #### Description

-Visiting the elements of a data structure is one of the most common operations in our domain and the visitor design pattern is a solution known to every software engineer.
+Traversing the elements of a data structure is one of the most common operations in our domain.
+Especially collecting information from abstract syntax trees and parse trees is common, but also other intermediate data types require traversal code.
 Given a tree-like data structure we want to perform an operation on some (or all) nodes of the tree.
-The purpose of the visitor design pattern is to decouple the logistics of visiting each node from the actual operation on each node.
-In Rascal the logistics of visiting is completely automated.
+The purpose of the ((Expressions-Visit)) is to decouple the logistics of visiting each node from the actual operation on each node.

+The ((Expressions-Visit)) statement and expression helps to automate the traversal without having to write boilerplate recursion and case distinction.
+It resembles the ((Statements-Switch)) statement because it uses `case` clauses as well.
-Visiting is achieved by way of visit expressions that resemble the switch statement.
-A visit expression traverses an arbitrarily complex subject value and applies a number of cases to all its subtrees.
+A ((Expressions-Visit)) traverses an arbitrarily complex _subject_ value and applies the ((Patterns)) of each case to all its subtrees.
 All the elements of the subject are visited.
 When one of the cases matches the statements associated with that case are executed.
 These cases may: